Quick guide for teachers and instructors

 Students’ science, technology and mathematics related projects and teachers and instructors’ best educational practices are awarded annually in the international StarT competition.
 Along the way recognition and visibility is given to both students and teachers for their efforts, on a local and even international level.
 The grand prize includes a trip to Finland to receive your awards, but the main point in StarT is to share the joy of learning!

 - In a nutshell: make sure you are ready to submit everything by the deadline for reporting (schedule here).
-Before the deadline, let your students carry out in groups a science, technology or mathematics related project with a link to one of the StarT themes.
+Before the deadline, let your students carry out in groups a science, technology or mathematics related project.
 The students should create a video of their project (3 min) and keep a learning diary (form for the learning diary is free of choice).
 If you want to participate in StarT with your best educational practice, create a short video (3 min) of it too with a written description alongside.
 We also recommend you to organize a StarT Day in your school/institution to present your students’ work.

 2. Online courses

-To support you with the StarT projects, we offer currently two international online courses for teachers and educators.
+To support you with the StarT projects, we offer currently an international online course for teachers and educators.

 3. A virtual science club for students